Investigate Your Credit Report

-Please note that requesting your credit report is different than requesting your credit score – Equifax Credit Score is different than the FICO Score.
-Requesting your credit score involves a charge to obtain it.
+Please note that requesting your credit report is different than requesting your credit score at Equifax Credit Score which is different than the FICO Score.
+Requesting your credit report involves a charge to obtain it.

 How to Request Your Credit Report

 PO Box 190,

 National Consumer Relations

 Contact our office for more detailed information about this process and your situation.

 It can be hard to have your credit information changed and if you are unable to do so, we recommend contacting your provincial consumer department.
 If you live in Ontario, you will need to contact Ontario Government Services toll-free at 1-800-889-9768 or by email at email@example.com.

 Questions About Obtaining Your Credit Report And